College & Career Readiness Resources

 - Resources like Transferology are available to see how credit may transfer to specific colleges and universities.
 Consult with your prospective schools directly to confirm what credit is accepted.

-- In May 2024, D128 checked our dual credit courses in through Transferology for the top 45 postsecondary institutions students applied to last school year.
+- In December 2025, D128 checked our dual credit courses in Transferology for the top 45 postsecondary institutions to which students applied in the past school years.
 You can see the results of how Transferology shared dual credit courses transferring there here.

 - The spreadsheet is not meant to guarantee transferability.
 As always, contact the postsecondary institution directly to learn how credits transfer.